northwesternmutual/ai-challenge/README.md

 ### Docker-Compose
 [Docker-Compose](https://docs.docker.com/compose/) is a great and easy tool for orchestrating a multi-container application.
 The `deploy/docker-compose.yml` file contains all the necessary configuration to define each microservice and connect them to each other.

-Each service is externally exposed through an nginx proxy (basepath's illistrated below).
+Each service is externally exposed through an Nginx proxy (base path's illustrated below).
 Each service communicates to each other via an overlay network provided by Docker.

 See the [official Docker-Compose documentation](https://docs.docker.com/compose/) to get up and running.
 Then, use the following command to deploy AI-Challenge.